Splintaz/autoproxy/README.md

 # Linux Instructions

-1. Install requirements: pip install -r requirements.txt, apt install proxychains
+1. Install requirements:
+* pip install -r requirements.txt
+* apt install proxychains
 2. Run the list.py file.
 3. You should now have a list of SOCKS5 proxies in your /etc/proxychains.conf